emailalosha/kubernetes/k8s/README.md

 kubectl config set-context --current --namespace=raining-lab

+When we are doing this change HOME/.kube/config files gets modified with namespace value with raining-lab.
+Actually this config files haing the details like the cluster URL and user and certs details.

 Pod is the smallest unit of the Kubernetes cluster.
 You can say it is a wrapper around a container.
 Within a pod it is recommended to have only one container.
 Sometimes in exceptional scenarios we may have more than one container within a pod, and that too with one of the containers acting as helper for the main container.
 Helper refers to push or pull of data used by the main container etc.